Complaints

 Comic Relief, 6th Floor, The White Chapel Building, 10 Whitechapel High Street, London, E1 8QS, United Kingdom

-Please mark all written correspondence for the attention of the "Supporter Services Team".
+Please mark all written correspondence for the attention of the "Supporter Services Team", this will help ensure your complaint is dealt with as quickly as possible.

-We will carry out a full investigation of your complaint, and will advise you of our findings within 14 days, however if your complaint requires further investigation, we will send an interim response and will advise you of our findings within 30 days.
+We will carry out a full investigation of your complaint and will advise you of our findings within 10 working days, however if your complaint requires further investigation, we will send an interim response and will advise you of our findings within 4 weeks.

 Comic Relief is committed to resolving complaints in an appropriate, fair and timely way.
 We welcome feedback as it helps us to understand more about how the public feel about the work we do and our campaigns, and it gives us an opportunity to improve the way we work.